 These three sections are reprinted in full later.
 Scrutineers are advised to become familiar with them before they complete their declaration and undertake any scrutineering duties.

-Appendix 5 Whakaritenga o ngā Kaititiro Appointment of Scrutineers
+Whakaritenga o ngā Kaititiro Appointment of Scrutineers

-LETTER OF APPOINTMENT OF SCRUTINEER
+Pōti Pāerotanga Kawanatanga ā Rohe | 2025 Local Government Elections LETTER OF APPOINTMENT OF SCRUTINEER